JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7923 days**.

-And here is a just a random fact -  **Actress Jamie Lee Curtis invented a special diaper for babies that has a pocket**.
+And here is a just a random fact -  **It was believed by Ancient Hindus that the world was a sphere and rested on the back of four elephants, which stood on a turtle**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)